jacksonh1/slim_conservation_benchmark/README.md

 Written by Jackson Halpin <br>

+This work was supported by the National Institutes of Health under Award Number R35GM149227.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 data download and processing scripts are in `./src/data_processing/`<br>

 Building the benchmark requires my [pipeline 1](https://github.com/jacksonh1/orthogroup_generation) and IUPRED2A.
 You can download IUPRED2A from [here](https://iupred2a.elte.hu/download_new).<br>